This is a simple definition of Training Data.

 Machines are much faster at processing and storing knowledge compared to humans.
 But how can one leverage their speed to create intelligent machines?
 The answer to this question – make them feed on relevant data.
 This is also referred to as Training data.

 Machine learning models are not too different from a human child.
 When a child observes a new object, say for example a dog and receives constant feedback from its environment, the child is able to learn this new piece of knowledge.

 Machines too can learn when they see enough relevant data.
 Using this you can model algorithms to find relationships, detect patterns, understand complex problems and make decisions.
 Eventually, the quality, variety, and quantity of your training data determine the success of your machine learning models.

 The form and content of the training data often referred to as labeled or human labeled data or ground truth dataset is designed for to train specific ML models with an end application in perspective.
-Here, from a few examples of labeled images to train various types of computer vision models.
+Here, from a few examples of labeled images to train various types of computer vision models for object detection.

 - Lane detection for autonomous driving

 Why Training Data matters?